Wormnest/imvu_cal3d/README.md

   [5] to the material name e.g. eyes_material[5].
 * Bugfix: incorrect shapekey id assignment.
 * Reduce size of exported mesh: certain vertices where exported twice.
+* IMVU's Morph Target tutorial wrongly states one of the morph suffixes as .Averaged, it should be .Average (see IMVU's Avatar Morph Animations page).

 The latest version of this script can always be found here: https://bitbucket.org/jacobb/imvu_cal3d